 Peer Observation Groups

-Participation in the Peer Observation Groups is open to full-time faculty (9 or 12 month appointments) and adjuncts.
-Graduate students are encouraged to register for the PCT course, which will provide opportunities to build informal networks for similar purposes.
+Participation in the Peer Observation Program is open to full-time faculty and instructors (9 or 12 month appointments) and adjuncts.
+All participants must:

 - Complete a brief (<4 min) online survey to help us design the teams (also available at http://bit.ly/ATLE-POP)

 - Attend a mandatory kickoff event (January 18, 2019, 9 am – 12 pm) where you meet your team, learn about the program and schedule your observations